Heat beat Nets 120-107 to end three-game losing streak

 SEE YOU SOON

-The teams meet again next Tuesday night in Miami, where the Nets were 2-0 last season.
+The teams meet again next Tuesday in Miami, where the Nets were 2-0 last season.

 UP NEXT